Materiality Framework

 What UK SRS does instead

 UK SRS S1 requires disclosure of any sustainability matter that could reasonably be expected to affect the entity's cash flows, access to finance, or cost of capital — the financial lens only 3.
 It does not require companies to report their impacts on society and the environment for their own sake 9.
-This is the same single-materiality approach used by the ISSB's IFRS S1 and S2, on which UK SRS is based 29.
-The Global Reporting Initiative (GRI), by contrast, focuses on impact materiality, sitting at the opposite end from the ISSB 32.
+This approach follows the ISSB's enterprise value creation model, focusing on sustainability-related risks and opportunities that affect investor decision-making and enterprise value 47.

 Why it matters for UK companies

-The practical consequence is scope.
-A UK company reporting under UK SRS discloses a narrower set of topics than the same company would under the EU's ESRS, because it screens only for financial materiality 929.
-But a UK company with significant EU operations may fall under *both* regimes — UK SRS at home and CSRD/ESRS in Europe — and must then satisfy both lenses 29.
-The good news is overlap: EFRAG worked with the ISSB to align the *financial* materiality definitions, and published interoperability guidance mapping ESRS requirements to their ISSB equivalents, with extensive overlap on the climate side (ESRS E1 against IFRS S2), since both draw on the TCFD architecture 31.
-A company can often reuse much of the same underlying data across both 31.
+The good news is overlap: EFRAG worked with the ISSB to align the *financial* materiality definitions, and published comprehensive interoperability guidance mapping ESRS requirements to their ISSB equivalents 50.
+There is extensive overlap on the climate side (ESRS E1 against IFRS S2), since both draw on the TCFD architecture 31.
+A company can often reuse much of the same underlying data across both frameworks, particularly for climate-related financial disclosures 50.

 What is double materiality?

-Double materiality is a test used by EU sustainability rules for deciding what companies must report.
 It has two lenses: how sustainability issues affect the company financially (financial materiality), and how the company affects people and the environment (impact materiality).
-A topic is reportable if either test is met.

 Does UK SRS use double materiality?

-No, UK SRS uses single (financial) materiality only.
 Like the global ISSB standards it is built on, UK SRS S1 requires disclosure only of sustainability matters that could affect the company's cash flows, access to finance, or cost of capital — the outside-in view only.

 What's the difference between single and double materiality?